The links below show a few channels for you to participate in the Zephyr Project.

-Members contribute and discuss ideas, submit bugs and bug fixes, provide training, and help those who need it through the community’s forums such as mailing lists, or IRC channels.
+Members contribute and discuss ideas, submit bugs and bug fixes, provide training, and help those who need it through the community’s forums such as mailing lists, or Zephyr Slack channel.
 Anyone can join the developer community, but only member organizations can currently provide members to the project’s leadership, which includes the Chief Architect, a hierarchy of Maintainers, and member representatives on the Technical Steering Committee.

 The Zephyr Project user community includes everyone working with the project to build interesting things.
 If this means you, welcome to the Zephyr community!
 If not, we would be glad to welcome you.

 Overview and General Guidelines

 - Be nice: Be courteous and polite to fellow members of the list.